Liu Chuanxing: Brisbane Bullets (2021–2022)

-Bay Area Dragons (2022–present)
+Bay Area Dragons (2022–2023)

 In June 2022, Liu signed with the Bay Area Dragons.

+In October 2023, Liu signed with the Macau Black Bears for TAT (The Asian Tournament), but the event was cancelled.

+Altiri Chiba (2023–2024)

+In November 2023, Liu signed with the Altiri Chiba of the B.League.

+Hong Kong Bulls (2024–)

+In May 2024, Liu signed with the Hong Kong Bulls of the National Basketball League (China).

 National team career

 Liu made his international debut for China at the 2021 FIBA Asia Cup Qualifiers.
 In a game against Chinese Taipei, he logged 16 points and nine rebounds.

 The following month, Liu suited up for the national team at the 2020 FIBA Men's Olympic Qualifying Tournaments, where he only played in one game.